 Here at Printed.com, we put small businesses at our core.
 We proudly support every small business and work hard to provide more than just print solutions.
 Whether you’re a maker, creator, Etsy seller, greeting card designer, hairdresser, hotel, bar, café, wedding stationery designer or baker – we’re here for you.
 And that’s why we’re excited to announce that we’re proudly supporting Small Business Saturday in 2019.

-We want to encourage everyone to think small in 2019, so we’ll be getting involved with exciting events and providing even more tailored advice, tips, tricks and showcasing even more small businesses throughout this year, as part of our ongoing support of Small Business Saturday.
+We want to encourage everyone to think small in 2019.
+We’ll be getting involved with exciting events and providing even more tailored advice, tips, tricks.
+Plus, we’ll be showcasing even more small businesses throughout this year, as part of our ongoing support of Small Business Saturday.

 We’re excited to introduce you to Little Wrap Co, the first business in our Small Business Saturday showcase!